harishmuh/COVID19_Prediction/README.md

 While XGBoost maximizes recall (catching most positive cases), it sacrifices precision, resulting in more false positives.
 The LGBM is slightly better than XGBoost with a better balance of recall and precision.
 In contrast, Random Forest offers the most stable and balanced performance across all metrics, making it the most reliable model for prediction.

-**Recommended final model:** Random Forest - This model demonstrated the best trade-off between recall, precision, and AUC metrics in comparison to other models.
+**Recommended final model:** Random Forest, as this model demonstrated the best trade-off between recall, precision, and AUC metrics in comparison to other models.

 ### **Model evaluation**